OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 - The depositor has insufficient receipt token balance
 - For wrapped tokens: depositor has not approved ReceiptTokenManager to spend the wrapped ERC20 token
 - For unwrapped tokens: depositor has not approved the caller to spend ERC6909 tokens
-- Zero shares would be withdrawn from the vault
 - The operator becomes insolvent after the withdrawal (assets + borrowed < liabilities)*

 ```solidity